warden-protocol/wardenprotocol/docs/docs/ward/airdrop-stages.md

 The first snapshot for a portion of the airdrop of $WARD has been completed.
 This is merely the initial step among various potential methods to gain access to the $WARD Airdrop.

-**Subsequent stages** will also encompass participants in the Incentivized Testnet, On-chain and Off-chain Campaign, and Active Contributors (Stage 2), as well as $TIA, $DYM, and $ATOM stakers, $QRDO holders, NFT communities, and other ecosystems.
+**Subsequent stages** will also encompass participants in the Incentivized Testnet, On-chain and Off-chain Campaign, and Active Contributors (Stage 2), as well as $TIA, $DYM, and $ATOM stakers, $OPEN holders, NFT communities, and other ecosystems.

-### Snapshot 1 - QRDO OG Snapshot
+### Snapshot 1 - OPEN token holders OG Snapshot

 **TL;DR**

 - Snapshot date: March 22, 2024, 1pm UTC
-- Eligibility Criteria: Active participation in Public Goods within the QRDO ecosystem
+- Eligibility Criteria: Active participation in Public Goods within the OPEN ecosystem

 **Check your airdrop**

 - Go to: https://genesis.wardenprotocol.org/
-- For the address, select your QRDO voting wallet (the one you used to vote on https://snapshot.org/#/governance.qredo.eth/ for the different QPIPs)
+- For the address, select your OPEN (former QRDO) voting wallet (the one you used to vote on https://snapshot.org/#/governance.qredo.eth/ for the different QPIPs)
 - That’s it!
 You can now see your expected $WARD airdrop at genesis

 **Important information**